eamigo86/graphene-django-extras/README.md

 class UserType(DjangoObjectType):
     """
-        This DjangoObjectType have a ID field, that allow filter by id and resolve method definition on Queries is not necesary
+        This DjangoObjectType have a ID field, that allow filter by id and resolve method definition on Queries is not necessary
     """
     class Meta:
         model = User